- West Nile virus is a viral infection acquired through the bite of infected mosquitoes in many areas of Africa, Europe

 The severity of WNV infection varies.
 Most persons infected with the virus are symptom free, whereas about 20% develop a mild illness known as West Nile fever.
 Symptoms commonly appear 2 to 6 days (up to 21 days in persons with weakened immune systems) following exposure and include fever, headache, fatigue, muscle aches, nausea and vomiting, rash (on the trunk), eye pain, and enlarged lymph nodes.

 WNV infection can result in a more severe disease called West Nile neuroinvasive disease in less than 1% of cases, with complications such as meningitis (characterized by high fever, headache, neck stiffness), brain inflammation (characterized by extreme tiredness/weakness, altered consciousness, confusion, and limb paralysis), or acute flaccid paralysis (characterized by limb weakness and paralysis).
 Death occurs in about 10% to 17% of cases with such severe disease.

 Need for Medical Assistance

-Travelers who develop symptoms of WNV during travel to or after returning from a risk area should seek immediate medical attention.
+Travelers who develop symptoms of WNV infection during travel to or after returning from a risk area should seek immediate medical attention.

 Although there is no evidence that the virus is transmitted by handling infected birds, dead birds should not be touched.